 Effects of Divorce on Children: Risky Sexual Behavior

-The likelihood of engaging in dangerous sexual behavior is another of the effects of divorce on children.
+The likelihood of engaging in risky sexual behavior is another of the effects of divorce on children.
+This is another psychological implication of divorce in children.

 In addition, 43.2% of children in divorced families were more likely to have exposure to gender-based violence.
 Studies do not show the same risk to boys.